Nashik: Agriculture

-In early 1925, the table grape revolution was started in Ojhar, a small town near Nashik, by Raosaheb Jairam Krishna Gaikwad.
+In early 1925, the table grape revolution was started in Ozhar, a small town near Nashik, by Raosaheb Jairam Krishna Gaikwad.
 Today, table grapes are exported to Europe, the Middle East, and Asia.

-The total cultivable area in Nashik district is 864,000 hectares, of which the average Kharip crop area is 663,200 hectares, while the average Rabbi crop area is 136,500 hectares.
+The total cultivatible area in Nashik district is 864,000 hectares, of which the average Kharip crop area is 663,200 hectares, and the average Rabbi crop area is 136,500 hectares.
 The sown area is 658,763 hectares (99%) and the forest land is 340,000 hectares (21.75%).
 The uncultivable area is 23,000 hectares (1.48%).

 Industry

 The Igatpuri-Nashik-Sinnar investment region is an important node in the US$90 billion Delhi Mumbai Industrial Corridor Project.

-Nashik is a defense and aerospace manufacturing hub with Hindustan Aeronautics Limited aircraft manufacturing plant located at Ozar.
+Nashik is a defence and aerospace manufacturing hub with Hindustan Aeronautics Limited aircraft manufacturing plant located at Ozar.
 The Currency Note Press and India Security Press are on Nashik Road, where Indian currency and government stamp papers are printed respectively.

-Existing industrial areas in Nashik district are Satpur, Ambad, Sinnar, Igatpuri, Dindori and Vinchur.
+Industrial areas in Nashik district are Satpur, Ambad, Sinnar, Igatpuri, Dindori and Vinchur.
 The proposed additional areas are Sinnar, Malegaon and Rajur Bahula.

-Large-scale industries present in Nashik district are Atlas Copco, Robert Bosch GmbH, CEAT Limited, Crompton Greaves, Graphite India, ThyssenKrupp, Epcos, Everest Industries, Gabriel India, GlaxoSmithKline, Hindustan Coca-Cola, Hindustan Unilever Limited, Jindal Polyster, Jyoti Structures, Kirlosker Oil Engines, KSB Pumps, Larsen & Toubro, Mahindra and Mahindra, Mahindra Sona, United Spirits Limited, Perfect Circle Industries, Mahindra Ugine Steel, Samsonite, Shalimar Paints, Siemens, VIP Industries, Indian Oil Corporation, XLO India Limited and Jindal Saw.
+Industries in Nashik district include Atlas Copco, Robert Bosch GmbH, CEAT Limited, Crompton Greaves, ThyssenKrupp, Epcos, Everest Industries, GlaxoSmithKline, Hindustan Unilever Limited, Kirloskar Group, Dabur, KSB Pumps, Larsen & Toubro, Mahindra and Mahindra, United Spirits Limited, Mahindra Ugine Steel, Samsonite, Shalimar Paints, Siemens, VIP Industries, and Indian Oil Corporation.

 Apart from manufacturing, Nashik is an emerging investment destination for Information Technology companies.
 Tata Consultancy Services has invested in Nashik under the government of India BPO promotion scheme (IBPS).
 Also WNS, Accenture, TCS has set up Digital Impact Square, or DISQ, which is a social innovation center.

 Nashik has a textile industry.
 National Bank for Agriculture and Rural Development has selected Yeola Block for development of Paithani Cluster.
 To facilitate exports, a container freight station was started at MIDC Ambad by the Central Government.